 So what exactly causes wandering?
 Due to the thinking and memory problems brought on by Alzheimer’s disease, it can be extremely easy for a dementia patient to become disoriented or confused, even if they are in a familiar place.
-This disorientation and confusion leads to wandering, which can happen at any stage at the disease.
+This disorientation and confusion lead to wandering, which can happen at any stage of the disease.

 According to the most recent Alzheimer’s research, six out of every ten people with dementia will wander, making it essential that you know the warning signs so you can take the necessary steps to prevent a loved one from wandering.

 The Risk of Wandering Off

 Like many of the other effects of Alzheimer's disease, wandering is a serious threat to a dementia patient’s health and safety.
 Due to weather, traffic and other various dangers, the Alzheimer’s Association estimates that up to 50 percent of individuals suffer either a serious injury or death if they are not found within 24 hours.
 That’s why it’s essential that you are aware of the common warning signs that a loved one may be susceptible to wandering off:

 - Returning from a walk or drive later than usual

 - Trying to complete tasks they don’t have to do anymore, like going to work

 - Saying they want to “go home,” even when they’re already there

 - Having difficulty finding the bedroom, bathroom, kitchen or other common places they should be familiar with

 - Asking where current or past loved ones are